HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2024:
 ### re-view of CurbSide with Xememex/ & GeoSpatialH & Df:API(s) & SqLite

+  - 0310: CurbSide Features demo or Fuctiuons demo ??
+    - Features should focus on myFirstAvm > build to buyTheMPAC version for Trust.
+      - measure the discrepancies that arise as specs are tailor to mySpecific needs
   - 0305: - Demo plans refined ( ls.SeqU NounB TerryP vusoft )
   - 0302:
     - Demos need definition